 Costume Designers

 This year’s costume designers for Dancing with The Arc include staff from Community Arts Connections and fashion designers from Rochester.
-Josean and Mikey Vargas-Rodriguez (left) are fashion designers who own a shop called Luci & Dona on Monroe Avenue in Rochester.
-Charmaine Bynoe-Norsen (right) is our Fiber Arts Coordinator at Community Arts Connection.
-Caprial Pecchia is a Direct Support Professional at Community Arts Connection.
+Deanna Massett (left) is our Visual Arts Coordinator at Community Arts Connection.
+Skyla Pisciotti is our Creative Arts Coordinator at Community Arts Connection.
+Josean and Mikey Vargas-Rodriguez (right) are fashion designers who own a shop called Luci & Dona on Monroe Avenue in Rochester.
 We look forward to seeing what they have created for our dancing duos!

 About Josean and Mikey Vargas-Rodriguez